Resend as a WordPress SMTP Server

 Plan Price Volume Key inclusions

-Free $0 3,000/month, 100/day One domain, one team member, 30-day log retention
+Free $0 3,000/month, 100/day One domain, 30-day log retention

 Pro $20/month ($35 for 100K) 50,000/month Up to 10 domains, multiple team members, 30-day log retention

-Scale From $90/month From 100,000/month All Pro features, higher rate limits, dedicated IP add-on ($30/month)
+Scale From $90/month From 100,000/month Up to 1,000 domains, higher rate limits, dedicated IP add-on ($30/month, requires 3,000+ daily emails)

 Enterprise Custom Negotiated volumes Dedicated infrastructure, SLAs, custom data residency

-Per-message overage on Pro: $0.90 per 1,000 emails ($0.0009/email) beyond the included 50,000.
-At that rate, sending 75,000 emails costs $20 + (25 × $0.90) = $42.50; Resend also publishes a $35/month Pro variant that includes 100,000 emails, which is the cheaper steady-state path for predictable mid-volume sending.
-The $0.90/1,000 overage rate exists for occasional bursts above the included volume rather than as a long-term price point.
+Overages on paid tiers are pay-as-you-go and hard-capped at five times the monthly quota by default (Resend will pause sending until the next billing cycle if you hit the cap, and support can raise it).
+Per-message overage on Pro is $0.90 per 1,000 emails; sending 75,000 emails on the Pro base tier costs $20 + (25 × $0.90) = $42.50.
+The $35/month Pro variant includes 100,000 emails and is the cheaper steady-state path for predictable mid-volume sending.
 By comparison, Postmark‘s Basic tier is $15 for 10,000 emails with $1.80/1,000 overages; at 75,000 emails that is $15 + (65 × $1.80) = $132.
 Resend is meaningfully cheaper at mid-volume, though Postmark’s pricing is structured for steady high-volume use that Pro-tier-and-up Resend customers eventually grow into.

 WordPress integration paths